 • What is the institute’s policy on attendance?

+We understand that life happens, and conflicts may arise.
 Institute participants are expected to attend all of the sessions unless there are exigent circumstances.
-We understand that life happens and conflicts may arise.
-However, we encourage participants to consider applying for the following year, if they are unable to fulfill this commitment.
+We encourage participants to consider applying for the following year if they are unable to fulfill this commitment.
 Please note that if participants are unable to attend the final field trip, the final stipend amount will be prorated down to $250.

 • What is the format of the sessions?